9 Historic Landmarks and Their Stories

 In an effort to protect the wild nature of the Lost Coast, overnight visits require permits year-round.
 Permits are issued on a first-come, first-served basis, with no lottery or on-site purchases available, so it’s crucial to plan ahead.

 Each block of permits for the next calendar year is released on October 1; visitors can have a maximum of three active permits at a time.
 To ensure the Lost Coast Trail remains in pristine condition, permits are limited to five people, and a maximum of 15 people can travel in a single group.
 Since permits are scheduled ahead of time and are based solely on the start day, no early or late access to the trail is allowed.
-Along with a permit, campers will need to provide a tentative itinerary that shows the number of days you plan to spend in the King Range Wilderness, which trailheads you expect to enter and exit, and where you intend to camp along the way.
+Along with a permit, campers will need to provide a tentative itinerary that shows the number of days they plan to spend in the King Range Wilderness, which trailheads they expect to enter and exit, and where they intend to camp along the way.

 The Lost Coast Trail begins with a mixture of solid ground and sandy pathways, but this first section will be the shortest one on the route.
-This portion of the hike will take you from Mattole Beach to the Punta Gorda Lighthouse before continuing on to Sea Lion Gulch, about 5.4 miles from where the trek began.
+This portion of the hike will take you from Mattole Beach to the Punta Gorda Lighthouse before continuing on to Sea Lion Gulch – about 5.4 miles from where the trek began.
 At first, the adventure is filled with loose sand and ice plants, so the going is slow.
 Trudging through the soft surfaces is easiest with shorter strides, but once the sand gives way to pebbled shores, less effort is needed.

 Upon waking up on the third day, take comfort in knowing that this is the only day of the grand adventure that does not involve any impassable sections.
 While this means the going is somewhat easier, the deep, sandy terrain can make the 7.5-mile trek feel more strenuous.